ropensci/roweb3/content/blog/2023-07-21-news-july-2023/index.md

 #### All CRAN packages indexed on R-universe!

-We have now indexed all CRAN packages on r-universe.dev.
-You can use the r-universe [powersearch](/blog/2023/02/27/runiverse-discovering/#level-1-searching-the-entire-r-ecosystem) to find any CRAN package with a particular topic, author, datasets etc.
+We have now indexed all CRAN packages on [r-universe.dev](https://r-universe.dev).
+You can use the R-universe [powersearch](/blog/2023/02/27/runiverse-discovering/#level-1-searching-the-entire-r-ecosystem) to find any CRAN package with a particular topic, author, datasets etc.

 #### R-universe cran.dev shortlinks

-You can now use cran.dev shortlinks: `https://cran.dev/{package}`, `https://docs.cran.dev/{package}` to fly directly to the r-universe dev page or html manual for any CRAN package!
+You can now use cran.dev shortlinks: `https://cran.dev/{package}`, `https://docs.cran.dev/{package}` to fly directly to the R-universe dev page or html manual for any CRAN package!

 Example: <https://cran.dev/xml2> and <https://docs.cran.dev/xml2>.